xianminx/xianminx.github.com/data/blog/2012-08-02-jetty-configure.md

 ---
-layout: "post"
+layout: 'post'
 title: 'Jetty Configuration'
 tags: [java, jetty]
-date: "2012-08-02"
+date: '2012-08-02'
 ---

 ## Jetty Configuration Files

 There are a number of locations to configure settings for Jetty and web applications running on it.

-A number of configuration files can be found at ${jetty.home}/start.ini.
+A number of configuration files can be found at `${jetty.home}/start.ini`.

 ```
 $java -jar start.jar --help